validaoxyz/unicorn-monitor/README.md

 # Unicorn Monitoring

-A professional monitoring setup for Unicorn using Prometheus, Grafana, and a custom consensus metric exporter.
-UwU.
+A monitoring solution for Unicorn validators using Prometheus, Grafana, and a custom consensus metrics exporter.

 ## Features